slages/love-imgui/src/wren-bindings/README.md

 [wrap_imgui_codegen.h](wrap_imgui_codegen.h), and imgui itself, into your project.
-I would strongly recommend using the version of imgui checked into this repo to avoid version differences: if you would like to use a different ersion I would update that submodule and re-run the bindings script instead of using these bindings as-is.
+I would strongly recommend using the version of imgui checked into this repo to avoid version differences: if you would like to use a different version I would update that submodule and re-run the bindings script instead of using these bindings as-is.

 Then once you've got it building, you can expose it to wren's import system: